OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 reference taxonomy.
-In addition to the technical requirements derived from the above, we have two additional requirements coming from a desire to situate Open Tree as ongoing infrastructure for the phylogenetic community, rather than as a one-off study.
+In addition to the technical requirements derived from the above, we have two additional requirements coming from a desire to situate Open Tree as ongoing infrastructure for the evolutionary biology community, rather than as a one-off study.
 Following are all five requirements:

  1. *OTU coverage:* The reference taxonomy should have a taxon for every OTU that has the potential to occur in more than one study.